BS National Beehive

 The Improved National Beehive was a form of Langstroth beehive standardized by two British Standards (in 1946 and then in 1960, before being withdrawn in 1984).
 The same standard contained the specification of the Smith beehive: these two forms represent the most popular designs used in the UK.

 Design

-The National hive, as it usually known, is based on Langstroth hive design principles: a vertical stack of modular components.
+The National hive, as it is usually known, is based on Langstroth hive design principles: a vertical stack of modular components.
 Its dimensions are generally smaller and notably the brood chamber is shallower than the typical Langstroth hive to suit a less prolific bee strain.